Skip to main content

 Now let’s go through the initial process of activating and customizing the Display Conditions for the editor users.

-How to add the Display Сonditions with Stripo Plugin?
+How to add the Display Сonditions with the Stripo Plugin?

 The very first thing to do is to activate the Display Conditions during Plugin initialization: